panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 ## 2. Fetching JSON

-The response object returned by the `fetch()` is generic placeholder for multiple data formats.
+The response object returned by the `fetch()` is a generic placeholder for multiple data formats.

 Here's how you could fetch movies as JSON data from the server: